 In the Instant Pot:

 - In a large pot, boil 5 cups of water.
 Soak the guajillo peppers for 20 minutes.
-Cut the stems off of the peppers, then over a bowl or sink squeeze and massage the seeds out of the peppers.
+Drain away the water, then cut the stems off of the peppers, Remove the seeds my massaging the softened peppers and squeezing them out.
+Discard the water, stems, and seeds, leaving just the flesh of the peppers.

-- In a food processor or blender, add the guajillo peppers, chipotles, garlic, apple cider vinegar, cinnamon, oregano, cumin, cloves, coriander, and crushed tomatoes.
+- In a food processor or blender, add the prepared guajillo peppers, chipotles in adobo, garlic, apple cider vinegar, cinnamon, oregano, cumin, cloves, coriander, and crushed tomatoes.
 Blend on high for about 1 minute, or until the peppers are finely chopped.

-- Place the beef into a shallow dish (7×11 baking dish works perfectly), and pour the marinade on top.
+- Place the beef into a shallow dish (a 7×11 baking dish works perfectly), and pour the marinade on top.
 Stir the beef to make sure it all gets coated, then cover with plastic wrap and refrigerate for at least 2 hours (more time is better).

 - In a pressure cooker or Instant Pot, add the canola oil and chopped onion.
 Sauté the onions for about 3 minutes or until they start to sweat.
 Add the beef and marinade, the chicken broth, and the bay leaves.
 Give the mixture a quick stir, then close the pressure cooker.
 Cook for 45 minutes, then let the pressure cooker release naturally (for better flavor).
 With a slotted spoon, transfer the beef onto a cutting board, and chop roughly or shred.